NovaGL/diy-melview/README.md

 ```
 ### Unit Capabilities

-To find out what the unit is capable of you need to send the command to
+To find out what the unit is capable of you need to send a POST command to following URL.
 https://api.melview.net/api/unitcapabilities.aspx

-This is useful for several reasons.
-It tells you if it supports functions such as swing.
-The minimum and maximum temperatures per preset which can be useful for error handling and localip which is good for
-issuing local commands.

-An example to get a room's capabilities would be
+You need to include the unit id in the body of the request which you retrieved above.
 ```
   {
     "unitid":"123"
   };
 ```

+This is useful for several reasons.
+It tells you if it supports functions such as swing.
+The minimum and maximum temperatures per preset which can be useful for error handling and localip which is good for
+issuing local commands.

+Standy 0 or 1 indicates the compressor operation.
+"1" being compressor de-activated and "0" being compressor activated.

 ### Actions

 Now we have all the information we need to send and action to a unit.